sirinath/pagedjs-website/content/posts/2020-02-25-weekly/index.md

 ## Updated Documentation

 We have updated the list of the Paged media features that paged.js supports.
 It contains links to some examples we made and to the W3C specifications.
-You’ll find everything in our documentation.
+You’ll find everything in our [documentation](http://localhost:1313/documentation/cheatsheet/).
 Please drop us a line if something is unclear, we’ll be happy to make a tutorial for it.

 ## Hugo Component

 For those who never heard of it, Hugo is an open source static site generator written in Go, blazing fast and pretty efficient.
 It’s packed with a ton of features and ideas so smart that building the paged.js website with it has been a pleasure.
 One of the features we need for the website is Paged.js integration to make books out of the HTML.
-Thus, we made an implementation of Paged.js for Hugo.
-Hugo has a really well thought out theme engine: to be able to use the print script you only need to add the information in your config theme, et voilà.
+Thus, we made an implementation of [Paged.js for Hugo](https://gitlab.pagedmedia.org/julientaq/pagedjs-hugo).
+Hugo has a really well thought out theme engine: to be able to use the print script you only need to add the information in your config theme, *et voilà*.
 It’s still early and experimental, but if you hit the top right button on this page, you can see what it does.
 Feel free to raise a GitLab issue if you find any.

 ## Paged.js on Reddit

-Last week, we were mentioned on Reddit!
+Last week, we were mentioned on [Reddit](https://www.reddit.com/r/javascript/comments/f5syqi/pagedjs_a_free_and_open_source_javascript_library/)!
 We ended up answering some questions as an improvised Q&A session.
 Since keeping track of things on Reddit is not easy here are a quick overview of some questions and our responses.

 ### From /u/HarmonicAscendant